FaradayRF/Faraday-Software/Tutorials/Python_Developer_Tutorials/foundation/Simple_Text_Messaging/Readme.md

 ## Program Structure

 The transmit and receive messaging funcitons are provided by two class objects `MsgStateMachineTx()` and `MessageAppRx()` respectively in the `faradaymsg.py` script.
-These objects contain the fragmentation, sequencing, and other functions that create the simple messaging program.
+These objects contain the fragmentation, sequencing, and other functions that create the simple messaging protocol.

 ## Fragmentation Packets

-Fragmentation of the packets must be accompanied by a method for the receiver to know when a new message has started, stopped, and the order of the received fragments.
+Fragmentation of the packets to be transmitted must be accompanied by a method for the receiver to know when a new message has started, stopped, and the order of the received fragments.
 Three packet types have been created and are encapsulated inside a simple fixed length "Frame" (header) that indicates which packet type was received.

 ![Packet Types](Images/Fragmentation-Packets-States.png "Packet Types")